evidencepub/docs/index.md

 :height: 256px
 :::

 Developer-focused documentation of the Evidence platform.
-Covers the complete stack, including deployment, architecture, web apps, databases, and all that jazz to maintain and improve this fully open-source beast.
 ::::

 :::::